 1. Graphical data

 Why do we need graphical data?
 Graphical data could be 2D or 3D.
 The advantage of a 3D “object” in the virtual building model is that it provides a visual reference, location and context, establishing relationships with rooms, spaces and other components in the virtual building model, as noted above.
-The physical size/ dimension of the solid object is required for computerised 3D co-ordination (clash detection), and the connection points begin to establish relationships with systems.
+The physical size/ dimension of the solid object is required for computerized 3D co-ordination (clash detection), and the connection points begin to establish relationships with systems.
 The “object” acts as a “placeholder” or “container” for some of the Non-Graphical Data, or attribute information, and potentially provides a link to further information in other formats and locations (like a specification, or a collection of documents in a document management system).
 The Level of Detail (LOD) in PAS1192-2 defines how much graphical detail is required at each project stage.

 2. Non-graphical data

 Why do we need non-graphical data?
 Isn’t is sufficient if the information has been provided in some “document”, like a drawing, or a specification document, or a product manual?
 The problem is that buildings comprise thousands of items, systems, components, material, or products, each with hundreds of items of information.
 To manually search through thousands of “documents”, opening each, one at a time, and reading through them, personally, with your eyes, to find some information, is not always feasible or useful.
-To overcome this, people have tried well-organised folder structures, file-naming conventions and indexing systems, to make information in documents easier to find.
+To overcome this, people have tried well-organized folder structures, file-naming conventions and indexing systems, to make information in documents easier to find.
 This has helped a little, but in order to re-use the information for some other process, it still has to be manually copied, extracted or re-typed into other applications.

 But with object-based virtual building models (BIM), we can now incorporate certain information as “digital attributes” within the object itself, that are easy to search, query and extract, to help give people better access to information in a much easier way.
 As we transition to “digital construction”, there will be an ongoing debate as to how much information should be provided as “digital attributes” within objects or the virtual building model, how much could be “data” within another searchable database (such as product manufacturers online database), and how much should simply be provided as information in static “documents”, as is the current norm.
 The trend however will be towards providing more “data” and less “documents” – in other words, information that is “machine readable”.
 As a “rule of thumb”, anything that is required to be digitally or “computationally” used for analysis, monitoring, reporting, or searching, should be a digital attribute.